Adel Khalil

 Adel Khalil (عادل خليل) is a former Commander of the Egyptian Air Defense Forces.

-He graduated from the Military College on July 1951, and was commissioned in a Signals unit.
+He graduated from the Military College in July 1951, and was commissioned in a Signals unit.
 Khalil commanded a Signals Company in the Suez War.
 He was inducted into the Air Defence Forces in 1968 as a colonel, and was commander of the Air Defence Forces from January 1986 to December 1987.

 Major activities

 Second in command of a Brigade of Air Defence units during 6 October war.
 Continuing the studies of applying the automation system to Air Defence forces.

 He participated in the following wars: